 A Florida auto insurance policy requires the insurance company to pay you the actual cash value of your vehicle.

 By deducting storage fees from your total loss settlement, or by deducting repair fees from your total loss settlement, the insurance company is not fulfilling the requirement under the policy to pay you the actual cash value.

 Insurance companies are slow.
 Since COVID, their response times have been slower than ever.
 Then they want to blame you, their insured, for incurring fees that help them do their jobs.

 Generally, insurance companies cannot deduct storage fees from your total loss settlement.
 We have helped others who did not receive the full value of their vehicle from their insurance company.

 Call us at (407) 848-5800

 Our law firm always offers a free consultation.
 We may be able to help you without having to hire us.

-If you do need to hire us, we represent clients on a contingency fee.
+We represent clients on a contingency fee arrangement.
 That means we don’t get paid unless we make a recovery for you.

 If we are successful, your insurance company has to pay your attorneys’ fees and court costs in addition to the amount they owe you for your total loss claim.

 Unsure how to evaluate your insurance company’s total loss valuation?
 Read our article on How to Dispute a CCCOne Total Loss Report.